MoonPoet/xaprb-src/content/talks/srecon-approaching-unacceptable-workload-boundary/index.md

 \\]

 .footnote[
-You can prove this with Little's Law.
+You can prove this with Little’s Law.
 ]

 ---
 # Load, Utilization, And Queueing

-Load (concurrency) is related to **utilization and queue length**, but it's not the same.
+Load (concurrency) is related to **utilization and queue length**, but it’s not the same.

 --